dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInFcns/Strip.md

     </tbody>
 </table>

-If this value is not specified, the default value of `BOTH` is used.
+If you don't specify a *stripType* value, the default value of `BOTH` is used.
 {: .paramDefn}

 stripCharacter
 {: .paramName}

-A character expression that specifies which character to strip from the source.
+A character expression, enclosed in single quotes, that specifies which character to strip from the source.
 If this is specified, it must evaluate to either `NULL` or to a character string whose length is exactly one.
 If left unspecified, it defaults to the space character (`' '`).